SunKatana/Suffix-Array/README.md

 ## Pigeon hole search

 The Pigeonhole Principle states that if you allow k errors in a pattern, and you divide that pattern into k+1 pieces, at least one of those pieces must match the reference exactly.
 So the query is broken off into k+1 pieces, and each piece is queried with seqan3::search(part, index, cfg).
 If a part finds an exact match, the entire sequence is tested, if it fits into the area with errors<=k.
 If it fits, it counts as a hit.
-The given part of the code for the pigeon search again loads a unidirectional index, while stating its a bidirectional fmindex.
+The given part of the code for the pigeon search again loads a unidirectional index, while stating it's a bidirectional fmindex.

 Benchmark comparing pigeonhole to fm search: